 ![]() |

-Debriefing sessions are usually held after an investigation or
+Debriefing sessions are usually held after an investigation,

-challenge to gain a shared understanding of the main learning
+challenge or activity to gain a shared understanding of the main

 ![]() |